-Under the Company's code-share agreements with Delta, United and Continental, the Company earns revenue for an amount per aircraft designed to reimburse the Company for certain aircraft ownership costs.
+Under the Company's code-share agreements with Delta, United, Continental, Alaska, US Airways and Air-Tran, the Company earns revenue for an amount per aircraft designed to reimburse the Company for certain aircraft ownership costs.
 The Company has concluded that a component of its revenue under these agreements is rental income, inasmuch as the agreements identify the "right of use" of a specific type and number of aircraft over a stated period of time.
-The amounts deemed to be rental income under the agreements for the years ended December 31, 2010, 2009 and 2008 were \$492.7 million, \$490.1 million and \$496.5 million, respectively.
-These amounts were recorded as passenger revenue on the Company's consolidated statements of income.
+The amounts deemed to be rental income under the agreements for the years ended December 31, 2011, 2010 and 2009 were \$521.3 million, \$492.7 million and \$490.1 million, respectively.
+These amounts were recorded as passenger revenue on the Company's consolidated statements of operations.
 Under the SkyWest Inc. Delta Connection Agreement and the SkyWest Airlines United Express Agreement, the Company receives a reimbursement for direct costs associated with placing each additional aircraft into service.
 The reimbursement is applicable to incremental costs specific to placing each additional aircraft into service.
 The Company recognizes the revenue associated with these reimbursement payments once the aircraft is placed into service.

-The Company's passenger and ground handling revenues could be impacted by a number of factors, including changes to the Company's code-share agreements with Delta, United, Continental or AirTran, integration of ExpressJet's operations as contemplated by the ExpressJet Merger contract modifications resulting from contract re-negotiations, the Company's ability to earn incentive payments contemplated under the Company's code-share agreements and settlement of reimbursement disputes with the Company's major partners.
+The Company's passenger and ground handling revenues could be impacted by a number of factors, including changes to the Company's code-share agreements with Delta, United, Continental, Alaska, US Airways or AirTran, integration of ExpressJet's operations as contemplated by the ExpressJet Merger and the ExpressJet Combination, contract modifications resulting from contract re-negotiations, the Company's ability to earn incentive payments contemplated under the Company's code-share agreements and settlement of reimbursement disputes with the Company's major partners.